March 10th, 7:30 pm

 Written by

-This film was created to be shown to the Germans and the Austrians during the Nazi campaign of 1946-1948.
-Combining static images, Polish but also from American sources, it shows what the Alli covered during the liberation of the camps.
+This film was shown to Germans and Austrians during the Nazi campaign of 1946-1948.
+Combining Sovi tic, Polish, but also American sources, it shows what the Alli covered during the liberation of the camps.

 Memory of the camps